 Alignment or Suspension Issues

 Vehicles that are out of alignment also produce a brake shudder when engaging the brake pedal.
-Vehicles that are out of alignment can cause premature tire wear and damage to vital suspension components.
+Poor wheel alignment can cause premature tire wear and damage to vital suspension components.
 Likewise, over time, suspension components including wheel bearings, tie rods, and ball joints may wear out due to normal wear and tear.
 When these components wear out, the braking experience can be affected.
 If the vibrations and shaking occurs with normal braking during a turn, your suspension system may be at fault.

 How to Fix Brake Shudder